 As long as humans have existed, our interaction with the environment continues to defy a profound truth about all living things – all life is connected.
-During this month of April, Why Science will be publishing stories about the environment, and one of the great ways to appreciate the environment is to study our historical role with it.
+During this month of April, Why Science has published stories about the environment, and one of the great ways to appreciate the environment is to study our historical role with it.
 The story below by Hazen & Trefil illustrates the connectedness of all living things.

 “Lake Victoria, Africa’s largest body of fresh water, was once the home of hundreds of species of fish.
 Among the most important to humans was the tilapia, a delicacy vital to the local economy.
 Africans harvested and sun-dried tons of the fish, which provided the principal source of protein for millions of lakeshore people.